Learning Assistant Allocation Process

 Stages of Intervention

 This process is underpinned by our Stages of Intervention.
 The Staged intervention process provides schools, parents/carers, children and young people and other agencies with a framework to assess, identify, plan and review support for children and young people who have additional support needs.
 All local authorities have a staged intervention and assessment process in place which enables practitioners to assess and meet pupils' learning needs.
-Staged intervention:
+For further information on the Stages of Intervention process please refer to the Parental Involvement & Engagement (PIE) page below:

 Current Activity in relation to Allocation of Learning Assistants for 2022/23